Citizens Advice Lancashire offers free, confidential, impartial and independent advice and information.

 - to share with our partners who provide services to you.

 When we ask you for personal information, we promise to:

 - make sure you know why we need it

 - not collect too much or irrelevant information

 - protect it and make sure nobody has access to it who should not.

 We adhere to the following codes of practice:

-- We abide by the law including the Data Protection Act 1998 when handling personal information.
+- We abide by the law and with effect from 25th May 2018, the General Data Protection Regulation (GDPR) 2016/679, when handling personal information.

 - We ensure that if your information is shared with another organisation, this is only done with your permission.